What is Bell's Palsy?

 - Problems with eating: If there are difficulties with swallowing, the individual should chew food well and eat slowly.
 Choosing soft foods, such as yogurt can also help.

-- Over the counter pain relief: To ease any the pain instantly, Some pain relief medications may be purchased.
+- Over the counter pain relief: To ease any of the pain instantly, Some pain relief medications may be purchased for bells palsy treatment.